Gown

-A gown, from the Saxon word, gunna, is a usually loose outer garment from knee-to-full-length worn by men and women in Europe from the Early Middle Ages to the 17th century, and continuing today in certain professions; later, the term gown was applied to any full-length woman's garment consisting of a bodice and an attached skirt.
+A gown, from the Latin word, gunna, is a usually loose outer garment from knee-to-full-length worn by people of both sexes in Europe from the Early Middle Ages to the 17th century, and continuing today in certain professions; later, the term gown was applied to any full-length woman's garment consisting of a bodice and an attached skirt.
 A long, loosely fitted gown called a Banyan was worn by men in the 18th century as an informal coat.

-The gowns worn today by academics, judges, and some clergy derive directly from the everyday garments worn by their medieval predecessors, formalized into a uniform in the course of the 16th and 17th centuries.
+The gowns worn today by academics, judges, and some clergy derive directly from the everyday garments worn by their medieval predecessors, formalised into a uniform in the course of the 16th and 17th centuries.

 Terminology

 A modern-day gown refers to several types of garments.
-It can refer to a woman's dress, especially a formal or fancy dress.
+It can refer to a dress, especially a formal or fancy dress.
 It may also refer to a nightgown or a dressing gown.
-In academia, and other traditional areas such as the legal world, gowns are also worn on various formal or ceremonial occasions.
+In academia, and other traditional areas, such as the legal world, gowns are also worn on various formal or ceremonial occasions.

 History

 The gunna was worn by Anglo-Saxon women and consisted of a long, loose outer garment.
 The gunna was also called a cote, surcoat, or robe.

 Gowns were worn by students attending early European universities in the 12th and 13th centuries.
 The gowns, and the hoods that accompanied them, would indicate their status.
-From the 14th to the 17th centuries, the term "gown" was used to describe any long, loose, robe-like garment worn by both men and women.
+From the 14th to the 17th centuries, the term "gown" was used to describe any long, loose, robe-like garment.

 In the 1500s in Italy, a gown was known as a camora or by regional names in various locations.
 The look of the camora changed over time, starting out with a high waist and low neckline at the beginning of the century and gradually becoming low-waisted and high-necked by the end.
 Italian women also wore an overgown called a vestito or a roba.
 In turn, these might be covered by a robone which was lined with fabrics or furs for warmth.

 By the late 16th century, gowns were no longer in style in Italy except where they were worn to denote a professional station, such as a banker or priest.